Can Joe Biden turn around Trump's China policy in the Indo-Pacific? | DW | 12.11.2020

 "President-elect Biden said that he looks forward to strengthening the US-Japan alliance and working together on achieving a free and open Indo-Pacific," Suga told reporters.

-Biden also spoke with South Korean leader Moon Jae-in, and said the bilateral alliance was the "lynchpin of the security and prosperity of the Indo-Pacific region," said Moon's spokesman, adding that denuclearizing North Korea remains the top priority.
+Biden also spoke with South Korean leader Moon Jae-in and said the bilateral alliance was the "lynchpin of the security and prosperity of the Indo-Pacific region," Moon's spokesman said, adding that denuclearizing North Korea remains the top priority.

 Read more: Joe Biden reaches out to allies in the Asia-Pacific

-There is bipartisan consensus in the US that countering China in the Indo-Pacfic is central to American foreign policy.
+There is bipartisan consensus in the United States that countering China in the Indo-Pacific is central to US foreign policy.

 However, the Obama administration was unable to extract the US from engagements and obligations in the Middle East and Europe.